alphagov/govuk-frontend/docs/installation/installing-with-npm.md

 To install all components, run:

 ```
-npm install --save @govuk-frontend/frontend
+npm install --save govuk-frontend
 ```

-After you have installed GOV.UK Frontend the `@govuk-frontend` package will appear in your `node_modules` folder.
+After you have installed GOV.UK Frontend the `govuk-frontend` package will appear in your `node_modules` folder.

 ### Importing styles